DanCRichards/Automatic-Test-Maker/README.md

 # Automatic-Test-Maker
-A script that automatically generates Maths and English Tests
+A script that automatically generates Maths test in LaTex for my young brother :)